 A liability is something that you owe, something that has negative economic value.
 Excessive liabilities can detract from your overall financial picture.

-Examples of a liability: home loan, auto loan, and unpaid credit card balances.
+Examples of a liability: cell phone installment payments, home loan, auto loan, unpaid credit card balances.

 Generally speaking, the key to greater net worth is maximizing assets while minimizing liabilities.